liveontologies/elk-reasoner/elk-distribution/src/main/resources/protege/README.txt

 ABOUT:

-This package contains a plugin for using ELK in Protege.
+This package contains a plug-in for using ELK in Protege.

 REQUIREMENTS: